patrickwelfringer/scratch-curriculum/en-GB/Term 1/06 Desert Race/DesertRace.md

 #Desert Race

 __Introduction:__
 This game is a two player game where you race a parrot and a lion across the desert.
-Each player has to press a key as fast as they can to move their animal, the first one to reach the edge of the screen wins.
+Each player has to press a key as fast as they can to move their animal.
+The first one to reach the edge of the screen wins.

 ##STEP 1: Create the scene and add the sprites